Exchange Online & Hybrid Deployment Considerations for Financial Services

 1. Use of Dedicated Exchange Hybrid Servers

 Microsoft articles don’t typically discuss the deployment of dedicated Exchange Hybrid Servers.
-However, Citihub Consulting has found that deploying them in a dedicated logical AD Site, where they are away from confidential mailbox databases, can deliver significant security benefit.
+However, Citihub has found that deploying them in a dedicated logical AD Site, where they are away from confidential mailbox databases, can deliver significant security benefit.
 This is especially true for firms that are prone to high volumes of attacks.
 The Exchange Hybrid Server acts as a buffer between Exchange Online (ExO) and Exchange On-Premise (ExOP), allowing them to be shut down in the non-compromised location in order to prevent the spread of attacks, protecting mailboxes.

 Creating dedicated Hybrid Servers has multiple benefits: